 The BlackWire Ring Events driver enables button press and motion events from a Ring Doorbell in a URC TC 1.0 or 2.0 system.
 The motion events are also available on all Ring Camera devices.
 This allows for easy automating of chimes and events through out a home.
-Whenever you add a Ring Doorbell or Camera to your cart you will have the option to select this driver for FREE.

 This driver is authorized for release by Ring using a secure, authenticated API.